jchddd/asgcnn/README.md

 - ASGCNN/[Model.py](https://github.com/jchddd/asgcnn/blob/main/ASGCNN/Model.py): Pytorch implementation of the ASGCNN model.
 - ASGCNN/[Traniner.py](https://github.com/jchddd/asgcnn/blob/main/ASGCNN/Trainer.py): A module that calls the GNN model for training and prediction.
 - data: Stores graph structures and target quantities for network training.
 Graphs stored as .bin files in the dgl package.
-- figures: The picture drawn in Python in the article.
+- figures: Pictures drawn in Python in the article.
 Some of the drawings require custom [scripts](https://github.com/jchddd/scripts).
 Some code cannot run directly due to data size limitations.
-- pretrained: Pretrained models.There are a total of five models learned in an ensemble method, and they predict together to provide the uncertainty of the prediction results.
+- pretrained: Pretrained models.
+There are a total of five models learned in an ensemble method, and they predict together to provide the uncertainty of the prediction results.
-- structures: VASP structure file for calculation and graph structure generation.
+- structures: VASP structure files for calculation and graph structure generation.
 # Tutorials
 - xxx
 - Batch construction of adsorption models and analysis of VASP results: This part is done through custom [scripts](https://github.com/jchddd/scripts)